AgenticDao/A2AServer-js/doc/index.md

 ## Project Overview

-A2A Server JS is a TypeScript implementation of the Agent-to-Agent (A2A) communication protocol.
+@agenticdao/crypto-a2a-server is a TypeScript implementation of the Agent-to-Agent (A2A) communication protocol.
 It provides a server that follows the JSON-RPC 2.0 specification for agent-to-app communication, enabling developers to build agent services that can receive tasks, process them, and respond with results.

 This documentation covers all aspects of the library, from basic usage to advanced features.
-It's designed to help developers understand and effectively use the A2A Server to create compliant agent implementations.
+It's designed to help developers understand and effectively use the Crypto A2A Server to create compliant agent implementations.

 ## License